Computer Science, Bachelor of Science

 More than 90 percent of St. John's classrooms have state-of-the-art audiovisual technology, including wireless connectivity.
 Each classroom podium is equipped with the latest workstations, Liquid Crystal Displays (LCDs) and DVD/VCR players.
-In addition, all new students at St. John’s receive their own laptop computer with full wireless connectivity.

 Students gain an academic and professional edge by joining the Computer Science Society (CSS).
 One of more than 180 student clubs and organization at St. John's, CSS integrates classroom experience with real-world, industry-related experiences.
 Through networking with industry professionals, holding informative workshops and preparing members for job interviews, CSS supplies the tools necessary to develop into forward-thinking leaders of the technological revolution.